 A channel bypass is currently in place to allow excess water in the ordinary watercourse to flow into Barkley Wetlands rather than through the culvert beneath Meadow Close.
-Chesterfield Borough Council will reduce the height of the weir wall to allow water to be diverted into the existing channel bypass earlier during high.
-Derbyshire County Council is looking into the feasibility of introducing a bypass channel around Meadow Close and Natural Flood Risk Management in the upper reaches of the catchment.
+Chesterfield Borough Council will reduce the height of the weir wall to allow water to be diverted into the existing channel bypass earlier during high flows.